The Hiring Line:

 Julie’s recent eight client interviews (!!):

 - N.: a strategy transformation services firm and a business consulting and technology solutions firm

-- A. : a large multinational technology company, a large online retailer
+- A. : one large multinational technology company, in addition to a large online retailer

 - E. : an access and security solutions company and , a garden supply and service company